 – Material reasoning

 The ability to form and manipulate 3D images (shape, size, motion, position) to create a constant mental movie of connected images in their mind.
 When taking on tasks, they perform them in a sequential linear fashion such as reading, spelling, writing and math.

 The ability to form strong connections between things, see relationships, patterns, and view ideas or objects from different perspectives.
 They are good at using multiple perspectives when problem solving and excel at inferencing and interdisciplinary tasks.

 The ability to be a great storyteller, those with narrative strengths tend to think in stories and illustrations to remember and understand concepts.
 They enjoy history and historical fiction and do well in creative writing (when using a scribe or speech-to-text software).
 They are able to test ideas by creating imaginary scenarios in their mind.

 The ability to see real world patterns clearly in their mind and can reconstruct, create, simulate, and use this information to predict or mentally preview future outcomes with great accuracy.
 In class, they may be scolded for not showing their written workings since all their mental reasoning is done in their head.

-For a person with dyslexia, the learning journey can be frustrating to begin with, however, there are numerous programs (Orton-Gillingham approach) and resources available that can support them.
+For a person with dyslexia, the learning journey can be frustrating to begin with, however, there are numerous special needs education programs (Orton-Gillingham approach) and resources available that can support them.
 One of the most important things to remember is identifying and building their strengths.
 They may struggle in the early grades but with plenty of guidance, encouragement, and the right approach, they can grow-up to be gifted story tellers, inventors, entrepreneurs, actors and so on.

 Take a look at our helpful infographic to better understand this behaviour, you can download it here.